andreagorsche/tablebooking/README.md

 Sprint 5: Create basic user form functionality (entered data is sent to the sql database)

-(due to my initial approach to set up a form without the use of a forms.py file and also neglecing the idea of Generic Views I soon realized the limitations I had put onto myself.
-As time for project submission was running out, I had to hand in an unfinished project, determined to change my approach for the second submission)
+Due to my initial approach to set up a form without the use of a forms.py file and also neglecing the idea of Generic Views I soon realized the limitations I had put onto myself.
+As time for project submission was running out, I had to hand in an unfinished project, determined to change my approach for the second submission.

 This time I followed shorter sprints of **1 week** per sprint: